danhugo/image-captioning/README.md

 ### Comparative Analysis
 Compare the performance of LSTM and Transformer models.

-### Challenges
-Discuss any challenges faced during the project.

-### Future Work
-Suggest potential improvements or future directions for the project.

 ## Contributing
 Provide guidelines for contributing to the project.

-## License
-Detail the license under which the project is distributed.

 ## Acknowledgements
 Acknowledge any contributors, advisors, or sources of inspiration.